Epicodus-Curriculum/career-services-full-stack/meetups-and-networking.md

 ## Why Network?
 ---

 There are a lot of benefits to networking.
-The number one benefit is that you’ll meet new people in your local tech community, and you might make some new friends who share your interests.
+The number one benefit is that you'll meet new people in your local tech community, and you might make some new friends who share your interests.
 You can also learn more about opportunities and resources within your community (jobs, community resources, trainings, etc).
-Networking events frequently have a learning component to them with a guest speaker presenting on a topic, so it's also an opportunity to learn about new technologies and tools you haven’t worked with.
+Networking events frequently have a learning component to them with a guest speaker presenting on a topic, so it's also an opportunity to learn about new technologies and tools you haven't worked with.

 Here are a few more benefits to networking to consider: